Ayush21-AI/MyRustProject/README.md

-# 🦀 MyRustProject – Expression Evaluator in Rust
+# 🦀 RustProject – Expression Evaluator in Rust

 This is a Rust-based binary expression evaluator that supports constant and nested expressions with `+` and `-` operations.
 It evaluates expressions like: